We created a list of all Dutch phone providers and figured out the best deals for you.

 Simyo is rated with 4 stars on Trustpilot.

-Lebara
+• Lebara

-✓ English website
+English website

-✓ Attractive pricing if you call Lebara users
+Attractive pricing if you call Lebara users

-✓ Free sim card
+Free SIM card

 Lebara is a widespread prepaid provider for internationals in the Netherlands and is worth considering if you call a lot with other Lebara users (in other countries).
-You either top up your Lebara credit whenever you need to or subscribe to a plan which expires 30 days after activation.
-Lebara offers a free sim card, which you can easily order online (to a delivery address in the Netherlands!).
-The rates without a bundle are €0,26 for calling (mobile, Lebara to Lebara is free) and €0,26 for text messages.
+You can either top up your Lebara credit whenever you need to or subscribe to a plan that expires 30 days after activation.
+Lebara offers a free SIM card, which you can easily order online (to a delivery address in the Netherlands!).
+The rates without a bundle are €0,26 for calling (mobile, Lebara to Lebara is free) and €0,30 for text messages.
 You need a bundle to use mobile data.

-Best Pick: All in NL with 8GB, unlimited calling and texts for €15 a month.
+Best Pick: Budget Bundle with 6GB, unlimited calling and texts for €13 a month.

 Lebara received 4,5 stars on Trustpilot.

-✓ Large Dutch mobile phone company
+Large Dutch mobile phone company

-✓ Free sim card + no registration costs
+Free SIM card + no registration costs

-✓ Use your bundle within the EU
+Use your bundle within the EU

-T-Mobile is the second-largest mobile phone company in the Netherlands and offers different attractive sim-only bundles with a free sim card and no registration costs.
-The cheapest bundle starts at €14,50 for 1GB and unlimited calling, up to €22 for 15 GB and unlimited calling.
-The most affordable bundle with complete data comes in at €35.
+Odido is the largest mobile phone company in the Netherlands and offers different attractive SIM-only bundles with a free SIM card and no registration costs.
+The cheapest bundle starts at €14 for 2GB and 120-minute call credit and goes up to a premium plan for €37,50 with unlimited data and calling.
+The most picked bundle with 20 GB data and 120-minute call credit comes in at €20.

-Best pick: Sim-Only Deal with 8GB and unlimited call credits or SMS for €17,50 a month.
+Best pick: Odido SIM-Only Deal with 20 GB and 120-minute call credits or SMS for €20 a month.

-T-Mobile rates with 1,6 stars on Trustpilot.
+Odido rates with 2,4 stars on Trustpilot.

-KPN
+• KPN

-✓ Attractive unlimited data deal
+Attractive unlimited data deal

-✓ Dutch phone company
+Dutch phone company

-✘ More expensive if you don’t use bundles
+More expensive if you don’t use bundles

 KPN is a Dutch phone company, and next to the standard prepaid top-up option, KPN offers prepaid plans.
-When ordering your sim card, you can choose between a basic sim card (€4,99) without any plan, a sim card with a 1 GB plan (€9,99) and one with unlimited internet (€9,99 as well).
-If you choose a sim card with a plan, the plans expire automatically after 31 days, and you need to reactivate it in the KPN Prepaid App or online.
+When ordering your SIM card, you can choose between a basic SIM card (€4,99) without any plan, a SIM card with a 1 GB plan (€9,99) and one with unlimited internet (€9,99 as well).
+If you choose a SIM card with a plan, the plans expire automatically after 31 days, and you need to reactivate it in the KPN Prepaid App or online.
 The rates are €0,30 for calling, €0,16 for texting and €0,15 per MB if you don’t subscribe to a data plan.
 You receive €10 call credit right away.

 Best pick: Onbeperkt Online with unlimited data (excl. €0,30 for calling and € 0,16 per text message) for €9,99 a month.